Oak Hill's Response to Covid-19

 To support the staff at both sites, as well as your child’s education, please can you ensure your child arrives at school on time.

 We will continue to reduce the number of visitors into school.
-Wherever possible visitors will not enter bubbles and no visitors will move between our bubbles on the same day.
-If you need to pop into school please phone (01242 620 448) us or email (firstname.lastname@example.org) instead of coming in.
+If you need to pop into school please phone (01242 620 448) us or email (email@example.com) instead of coming in.

 Children’s equipment and resources

 Reading books, pencil cases, lunch boxes, drinks bottles and bags are all allowed in school.
 Children are not to bring in anything that is not requested by class teachers.
-Resources will be shared within our bubbles but not between bubbles and the sharing of resources by children will be kept to a minimum where possible and where it does not negatively affect their education.
-Reading books will be sent home in September.
+From September 2021 chldren will be provided with home reading books again.